Type 1 Diabetes

 - Hyperglycemia.
 This is high blood sugar that occurs when the body has too little insulin.
 It can be a sign that diabetes is not well controlled.

 - Ketoacidosis.
-When your body doesn't have enough insulin to use glucose for energy, it creates ketones.
-Ketones are a chemical that breaks down fats for energy.
-When ketones build up to high levels, it is a life-threatening condition.
-It can lead to coma or death.
+When your body doesn't have enough insulin to use glucose for energy, the liver creates ketones out of fat.
+These ketones are then sent out in the bloodstream to muscles and other tissues to be used for energy.
+This can be part of the normal body function.
+But with diabetes, ketones can build up to high levels, and become a life-threatening condition, leading to coma or death.

 - Heart disease